dimforge/ncollide/book/how_to_contribute/README.md

-If your name should or should not be on this list, or if it should link to another website, please send me an [email](mailto:developer@crozet.re) or open a pull request to let me know.
+If your name should or should not be on this list, or if it should link to another website, please send me an [email](mailto:developer@crozet.re) or open an issue to let me know.